- 1/2 cup pineapple juice

 - 1/2 teaspoon cornstarch or arrowroot flour

-- Optional garnish: sliced scallions, coarsely chopped mint leaves, toasted sesame seeds or crushed red pepper flakes
+- Optional garnish: sliced scallions, coarsely chopped mint leaves, toasted sesame seeds, and crushed red pepper flakes

 - 1 fresh pineapple, sliced into 3/4-inch thick circles